- University of Oklahoma, Norman

 - American Board of Internal Medicine

-Dr. Laurence Altshuler, a board-certified internist at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center, earned a medical degree from the University of Oklahoma, where he served as president of the senior class.
+Dr. Laurence Altshuler, a board-certified internist at Cancer Treatment Centers of America® (CTCA) in Tulsa, earned a medical degree from the University of Oklahoma.
 Subsequently, he completed an internal medicine residency at the University of Oklahoma Health Sciences Center in Oklahoma City.
 Dr. Altshuler earned a bachelor’s degree from Duke University in Durham, North Carolina, where he graduated magna cum laude.

-Prior to joining CTCA, the hospitalist and internist was affiliated with various hospitals in Oklahoma City, including St. Anthony Hospital, Mercy Health Center, Integris Baptist Medical Center and Deaconess Hospital.
-He also served on the faculty at the University of Oklahoma College of Medicine.
+Prior to joining CTCA®, the hospitalist and internist was affiliated with various hospitals in Oklahoma City, including St. Anthony Hospital, Mercy Health Center, Integris Baptist Medical Center and Deaconess Hospital.
+He also served as a faculty adviser at the University of Oklahoma College of Medicine.

 Dr. Altshuler is certified in acupuncture, hypnosis and interactive imagery.
-He also has expertise in Western and Chinese herbology.
-Dr. Altshuler has given numerous lectures on topics including chronic pain, chronic disease, neuropathy, stress, diabetes management, Parkinson’s disease, acupuncture and complementary medicine for cancer.
+He also has expertise in Western and Chinese herbology and low-level-energy laser.
+Dr. Altshuler has given numerous lectures on topics including chronic pain, chronic disease, wellness, neuropathy, stress, diabetes management, Parkinson’s disease, acupuncture and complementary medicine for cancer.

-In addition, Dr. Altshuler has published articles in several medical journals, including the Journal of Surgical Research and the Journal of the Oklahoma State Medical Association.
+In addition, Dr. Altshuler has published articles in several medical journals, including the Journal of Surgical Research, the Journal of Medical Acupuncture and the Journal of the Oklahoma State Medical Association.
 In 1999, he earned the Charlotte S. Leebron Memorial Trust Fund award for best scientific publication.

-Additionally, Dr. Altshuler authored the 2004 book Balanced Healing: Combining Modern Medicine with Safe and Effective Alternative Therapies.
+Additionally, Dr. Altshuler has authored six books, including the 2004 book, Balanced Healing: Combining Modern Medicine with Safe and Effective Alternative Therapies.
 This book earned him the USA Book News national award for the “Best Health Book of 2004.”
+His most recent publication is a book series titled, Doctor, Say What?